Subwoofer Amplifier Calculator

 Loudspeaker-bass

-Many subwoofers like this one do not require an amplifier at the input as they have one built-in.
+Many subwoofers like the one in the picture below do not require an amplifier at the input as they have one built-in.
 If a subwoofer needs to be plugged into the wall, it has an amplifier inside.

 What is a Subwoofer Amplifier?

 A subwoofer amplifier is specifically designed to enhance performance by providing additional power and clarity.
 It enables the subwoofer to produce deep bass sounds at high volumes without distortion.
-As a result it has to boost signals in the range of 20 Hz and 200 Hz.
+As a result the amp has to boost signals in the range of 20 Hz and 200 Hz.

 Frequently Asked Questions?